 International Alliance for M.E.

 The International Alliance for M.E.
-(IAFME), based in Geneva, is a collaboration between M.E. organisations across the world, and is open to any M.E. organisations that want to join this collaborative effort.
-Through a coordinated, inclusive and worldwide advocacy movement, the IAME aims to encourage a coordinated and appropriate public health response to M.E. from the WHO and its Member States.
+(IAFME), based in Geneva, is a collaboration between M.E. organisations across the world, chaired by Action for M.E.
+CEO, Sonya Chowdhury.
+The IAFME is open to any M.E. organisations that want to join this collaborative effort.
+Through a coordinated, inclusive and worldwide advocacy movement, we aim to encourage a coordinated and appropriate public health response to M.E. from the World Health Organization (WHO) and its Member States.

-The first step towards this goal was the creation of a trans-national consensus document, Recognition, research and respect: An agenda for change in M.E, which has the support from over 60 clinicians, researchers and non-governmental organisations from 28 different countries.
+The first step towards this goal was the creation of a trans-national consensus document, Recognition, research and respect: An agenda for change in M.E, published in December 2018 with support from over 60 clinicians, researchers and non-governmental organisations from 28 different countries.

-In particular, we want the WHO and its Member States, through the adoption of a resolution at the WHA, to:
+In particular, we want the WHO and its Member States, through the adoption of a resolution at the World Health Assembly (the WHO’s supreme decision-making body), to:

-- Put in place transparency and a consultation process with M.E. organisations and patients on decisions related to M.E.
+- put a transparent consultation process in place with M.E. organisations and patients on decisions related to M.E.

 - ACAF Associació Catalana d'Afectades i Afectats de Fibromiàlgia i d'altres Síndromes de Sensibilització Central, Spain